Examples of Hazing

 Report Hazing

-The University will investigate all reports of hazing behavior, including those reported anonymously.
+While the University accepts anonymous reports, the ability to investigate may be limited.
 If this is an emergency or an urgent situation, call 911 or Georgetown University Police (202-687-4343) immediately.